jaleezyy/covid-19-signal/README.md

 ```

 The script uses `rsync` to provide accurate copies of select output files organized into `signal-results` and `ncov-tools-results` within a provided destination directory (that must exist).
 If the `-c` is provided, `cp` will be used instead of `rsync` to produce copies.
 Similarly, if `-m` is provided, `mv` will be used instead (**WARNING: Any interruption during `mv` could result in data loss.**)

+## Example output and benchmarking

+To view standalone example output in addition to results from standardized benchmarking, please see the following [repo](https://github.com/jaleezyy/signal-example-data).

 ## Pipeline details: